home-assistant/home-assistant.io/source/_integrations/nest.markdown

     ![Screenshot of Nest permissions authorization](/images/integrations/nest/oauth_approve.png)

-1. You will get redirected back to another account selection page.
+1. You will get redirected to another account selection page.

 1. You may see a warning screen that says *Google hasn't verified this app* since you just set up an un-verified developer workflow.
 Click *Continue* to proceed.